Azure/fleet/README.md

 $ kubectl apply -f ./examples/fleet_v1alpha1_membercluster.yaml
 ```

-switch cluster context to member cluster and run,
+switch cluster context to member cluster and run, **"CLIENT_ID"** is clientId from the **agent pool MSI object**, **"HUB_URL"** can be found in the .kube/config file in the hub cluster context section.

 ```shell
 $ helm install member-agent ./charts/member-agent/ --set azure.clientid="CLIENT_ID" --set config.provider=azure --set config.hubURL="HUB_URL" --set config.memberClusterName="MemberClusterCRName"
 ```

-**"CLIENT_ID"** is clientId from the **agent pool MSI object**, **"HUB_URL"** can be found in the .kube/config file in the hub cluster context section.
+check events to see if member cluster has Joined.

 ```shell
 $ kubectl describe membercluster "MemberClusterCRName"
  ```

-check events to see if member cluster has Joined.

 After applying the member cluster CR the Join workflow completes and the member cluster gets marked as Joined with a condition.

-To trigger the leave workflow change the state from **Join** to **Leave** in the member cluster CR.
-We can either use,
+To trigger the leave workflow change the state from **Join** to **Leave** in the member cluster CR or change the CR's spec to **Leave** in the fleet/examples/fleet_v1alpha1_membercluster.yaml and apply the CR again.

 ```shell
 $ kubectl edit membercluster "MemberClusterCRName"
 ```

-or change the CR's spec to **Leave** in the fleet/examples/fleet_v1alpha1_membercluster.yaml and apply the CR again.
+check events to see if member cluster has Left.

 ```shell
 $ kubectl describe membercluster "MemberClusterCRName"
  ```

-check events to see if member cluster has Left.

 ### 8. Verify the token file exists in the member cluster